-Once you master a few basic tricks for your dog such as sit, stay or go upstairs fetch my slippers and my iPad and make me coffee, what else is there to keep them learning?
+Once you master a few easy dog tricks such as sit, stay or go upstairs fetch my slippers, my iPad and make me coffee, what else is there to keep them learning?

-Here are seven fun ideas you can play with your dog to keep them, and you mentally and physically sharp on those not so sunny days.
+You’ll find many fun dogs games online but here are seven of our favorite indoor dog games.
+You can play these games with your dog to keep them, and you mentally and physically sharp on those not so sunny days.

 1. Sniff Out The Hidden Treat

-Dogs have great sniffers, so this game is a good challenge to keep them at the top of their sniffy game.
-You may not know this but a dogs sense of smell can actually be improved by frequent use.
+Dogs have great sniffers, so this “shell game” is a good challenge to keep them at the top of their sniffy game.
+You may not know this but a dogs’ sense of smell can actually be improved by frequent use.
 This game is a good one to work on scent training.